ndierckx/NOVOPlasty/README.md

 For the moment NOVOPlasty only supports whole genome Illumina paired-end reads as input.

 **Last updates: 19/05/18 version 2.6.8**
 - Forgot to delete a line of code that prevented to use more than 15 GB of RAM, use version 2.6.8. or higher!
+- UPDATED CONFIG FILE!
 **16/04/18**
 - Read ids that end with '1:N:0:1' lead to errenous results with versions 2.6.5 and 2.6.6
 **11/03/18**